-December 51,
+December 31,

-2021 2020
+2022 2021

-1,000 1,000
+Share capital 1,000 1,000

-4,547 4,547
+Share premium 4,547 4,547

 5,547 5,547

-2021 1,000 4,547

-The reversal of fixed assets statutory revaluation surplus of \$44,410 as at December 31, 2021 and 2020, represents gains resulting from the statutory tax law revaluation of fixed assets in Greece which have been capitalized according to the provisions of the relevant laws.
+The reversal of fixed assets statutory revaluation surplus of \$44,410 as at December 31, 2022 and 2021, represents gains resulting from the statutory tax law revaluation of fixed assets in Greece which have been capitalized according to the provisions of the relevant laws.
 These revaluations have been reversed in the accompanying consolidated financial statements with the reversal of the net revaluation gains being reflected as a separate component of equity.
-During 2020 and following the sale of land in Thessaloniki, where a distribution facility in Greece was located, an amount of \$3,272 was transferred from the land revaluation surplus to retained earnings, in line with the requirements of IAS 16.